This page is designed to answer the following questions:

 As soon as is practicably possible, you should make a factual written statement of what you have been told.
 Ensure it is accurate and legible and does not contain your own personal views or hearsay.
 It should also be signed and dated.

-In situations where abuse has taken place recently, you should do your utmost to preserve any potential evidence.
+In situations where abuse has taken place, you should do what you can to preserve any potential evidence.
+This will support any allegations made, aid the future investigation and assist the judiciary system

-The crime scene should remain untouched if possible.
-If possible, you should secure the room to prevent anyone entering it.
+The crime scene should ideally remain untouched.
+If possible, you should secure the room to prevent anyone from entering it.
 You could suggest the individual move to another room until the police arrive.
+Damaged item should not be cleaned up.

-In cases of sexual abuse, underwear and bedding should not be washed and the individual should not bathe or shower either.
-If you must handle evidence, it should ideally be done using plastic gloves, where possible.
+In cases of sexual abuse, underwear and bedding should not be washed and the individual should not bathe or shower.
+If you must handle evidence, it should be performed using plastic gloves, where possible.
+In cases of neglect, living conditions may be photographed.

 Evidence of financial abuse such as bank statements or credit cards should be secured until they can be passed to the police.
-Again, if they must be handled, plastic gloves should be worn or limited contact should be used (e.g. holding by thumb and index finger in the corner).
+Again, if they must be handled, plastic gloves should be worn or limited contact should be used (e.g. held by the thumb and index finger in the corner).
+This will help to preserve fingerprints.